 Ransomware stands as a costly concern for all enterprises today.
 According to the 2022 Cyber Threat Report, governments across the world saw a 1,885% surge in ransomware attacks.
 Also, the healthcare industry witnessed a 755% increase in ransom attacks in 2021.

 Such attacks are profitable and even hackers wish to grow, right?
 On a serious note, ransomware will remain a major cyber threat to businesses in the coming years.
+But through good ransomware protection techniques, every business can stay safe from malware as such.

 Global enterprise mobility is on the rise.
 The remote work culture is gaining traction faster than ever before due to its simplicity of use and increased employee productivity.
 The risks associated with mobile devices will continue to grow in 2022.